 It’s almost that time!
 Dust off the pollen and break out the patio cushions.
 Front porch sitting is right around the corner.
 Or if you live in the South like me, it’s already here!
-I’ve got some gorgeous front porch inspiration for you today!
+I’ve got some gorgeous front porch decorating ideas and inspiration for you today!

 Gorgeous Front Porch Inspiration

 Add some charm to the front door with a DIY wreath or even a store-bought one.
 Pick up some bright flowers or greenery and add it to a simple grapevine wreath.
 I used my favorite faux peonies(these are seriously so cheap!)
 I’ve bought a few different colors of these in the past and they don’t disappoint.

 I used a group of faux flowers I found in a yard sale to add to the metal buckets this year.
 It was originally a flower vase, but it was broken so she gave it to me for free!
 I snipped off the stems and just pushed them into the dirt in a random fashion.
 It gives a great pop of color on the vintage boxes!

 I’ve had too many real plants in the past and it gets overwhelming to water everything.
 I only added a few real plants, including my trusty Calibrachoa in the hanging planters.
 These plants are amazing – if you’ve never planted them, get some now!

 They’re gorgeous, constantly flower, and as long as you water them and feed them a bit, they’re low maintenance.
 Mine are brand new in these pics, but eventually, they’ll trail over the planters and they’re just the prettiest flowers.